n6ai/minze/docs/guide/minze-events.md

 # Events

 The Minze class has an abstraction layer for custom events, which can be invoked by calling its static methods.
-This can be useful for listening to events casted from custom components.
+This can be useful for listening to events dispatched from custom components.
 All event listeners created by `Minzes` static methods will be attached to the `window` object.

-See the [API Reference](/api/minze.html#cast) for more information.
+See the [API Reference](/api/minze.html#dispatch) for more information.

 **Example**